wilsonmar/oss-perf/README.md

 than Selenium scripts because they do not maintain a copy of the DOM of each user.

+There are different types of performance testing:

+   * Ping tests measure variability in reaching the server
+   * Speed testing involves single users to identify response times from a range of app functionality.
+   * Load testing stops testing at a targeted load level
+   * Stress testing involves increasing users (load) to identify the bottleneck at maximum capacity.
+   * Scalability testing measures how much capacity really improves when additional/less hardware is added/removed.
+   * Endurance testing measures gradual useage of resources (memory, disk space, etc.) over a longer run times.

 <a name="CloudEnv"></a>
 **Cloud environment.**